Channel i: History

+iScreen

+iScreen is Impress Groups streaming service.
+It has films, web series, theaters, and stage plays.

+A series was blocked by the Bangladeshi censor board of the service.
+Another film was also censored.

 Audience share

 In 2010, Channel i held a total audience share of 36%, tied with ATN Bangla.
 In urban areas, the channel had an audience share of 62%, the highest among privately owned channels in Bangladesh, and in metropolitan areas, it had a share of 61%.
 Channel i was ranked highest among most watched television channels in Bangladesh during its founding anniversary in 2013.